 Step 3: Structure building

-The final step is to assemble string representation into a valid JSON structure.
+The final step is to assemble the string representation into a valid JSON structure.

 List of Dictionaries